Shih Tzu Lhasa Apso Rescue

 Yes, one could go to a Pet Store to purchase a papered Pup for a little more then the

-industry to flourish.
-Perhaps there are those who are unaware of the conditions that these
+Mill industry to flourish.
+Perhaps there are those who are unaware of the conditions that

-animals are born to?
-Perhaps the thought of that sweet puppy's mother living out her entire
+these animals are born to?
+Perhaps the thought of that sweet puppy's mother living out

-life confined to a cage, covered in mange, and barely able to stand does not trouble some
+her entire life confined to a cage, covered in mange, and barely able to stand does not

 http://www.msnbc.com/news/399912.asp#BODY)

-save a few dollars---they would be woefully misinformed.
-Pet store pups are notorious for
+was to save a few dollars---they would be woefully misinformed.
+Pet store pups are

-costing their owners--not just in the funds to cope with the many health problems, but
+notorious for costing their owners--not just in the funds to cope with the many health

-emotionally--as many owners fight a losing battle with bad genetics, compromised immune
+problems, but emotionally--as many owners fight a losing battle with bad genetics,

 http://www.kerryblues.org/RESCUE/WHYNOT.HTML)

-and, IF they are responsible Pet Owners, they would still need to spend the funds to
+puppy and, IF they are responsible Pet Owners, they would still need to spend the funds

 IF YOU REALLY CARED ABOUT THESE DOGS AND TRULY CARED IF THEY FOUND